 This course outlines the basic principles involved in the extraction of teeth, armamentarium needed, indications for extractions, classifications and management of third molars extractions, preoperative and postoperative management of the surgical patient, and possible complications following treatment.

 Natalie Kaweckyj currently resides in Minneapolis, MN, where she is the Clinic Coordinator and Compliance Analyst for a nonprofit pediatric dental clinic.
-She is a Licensed Dental Assistant in Restorative Functions (LDARF), Certified Dental Assistant (CDA), Certified Dental Practice Management Administrator (CDPMA), Certified Orthodontic Assistant (COA), Certified Oral & Maxillofacial Surgery Assistant (COMSA), and a Master of the American Dental Assistants Association (MADAA).
+She is a Licensed Dental Assistant in Restorative Functions (LDA, RF), Certified Dental Assistant (CDA), Certified Dental Practice Management Administrator (CDPMA), Certified Orthodontic Assistant (COA), Certified Oral & Maxillofacial Surgery Assistant (COMSA), and a Master of the American Dental Assistants Association (MADAA).
 She holds several expanded function certificates, including the administration of nitrous oxide/oxygen analgesia.
 Ms. Kaweckyj graduated from the American Dental Association-accredited dental assisting program at ConCorde Career Institute and has received a Bachelor of Arts in Biology and Psychology from Metropolitan State University.
 She is currently writing her dissertation for her master’s in Public Health.
 She has worked clinically, administratively and academically.
-Ms. Kaweckyj is currently serving as ADAA President Elect, and has served on the ADAA Board of Trustees since 2002.
+Ms. Kaweckyj served as ADAA President in 2011-2012 and 2017-2018.
 She is current legislative chairman for the Minnesota Dental Assistants Association (MDAA) and three time past president of MDAA.
 She also just concluded her term as President of the Minnesota Educators of Dental Assistants.
 In addition to her association duties, Natalie is very involved with the Minnesota state board of dentistry as well as with state legislature in the expansion of the dental assisting profession.
 She is a freelance writer and lecturer and is always working on some project.
 She has authored many other courses for the ADAA.

 Upon completion of this course, the dental professional should be able to: